Search

 • decreased worker morale

-• potential harm to employees, co-workers, or clients
+• potential harm to workers, co-workers, or clients

 • increased replacement, recruitment, and training costs if targets of family violence are dismissed for poor performance or absenteeism